AJAskey/FRED-Tools/README.md

  ---

+ The **data** directory contains a file named *fred-series-info.txt* which contains the series IDs I have found useful over the past 10+ years.

+ ---

  FRED API work flow:

  1. Retrieve DataSeriesInfo with API call.
 This data provides context into the latest update available at FRED.